MuhammadBilalAkbar/naming_and_order_in_flutter/README.md

 ## Names

 ### DO use terms consistently
-Use the same name for the same thing, throughout your code.
+Use the same<br/> name for the same thing, throughout your code.
 If a precedent already exists outside your API that users are likely to know, follow that precedent.<br />
 good:
 ```dart
 pageCount         // A field.